The Utilization of CHO Cells for the Development of Cell Line Producing Recombinant Proteins

 - By the late 1960s and early 1970s, CHO cells have become the face of biology labs and research papers across the globe.

 - In 1973, Theodore Puck, an American geneticist, was awarded the Louisa Gross Horwitz Prize for his work with CHO cells.
 The committee who announced the award stated that Puck was the first to truly demonstrate that an animal cell in cultures can become an entire cell colony.
-This discovery in CHO cell cultures was a pivotal development in biological activity.
+This discovery in Chinese hamster ovary cultures was a pivotal development in biological activity.

 - In the ‘80s, new cell variants CHO-DUKX and CHO-DG44 were introduced which made exploiting CHO cells for recombinant protein production even easier.